 I’ve written this article from the experience of growing a virtual staging company with 19 different virtual home staging services.
 Below is what I think is the best practice of offering virtual staging as an add-on service besides a real estate company.George Nicola – expert virtual stager

 A virtual staging company can be profitable or not depending on the market, the current demand, and the strategy of the company.

 In total freelance virtual stagers earn on average anywhere from $7 to $750 per project or $7 to $200 per room.
 An established staging company on the other hand earns $40 to $900 on average per project, $40 to $500 per room, and $100 to $250 for consulting only.

 The prices above include both extremes of the market and are based on personal observation, experience, and market research.
-There are multiple factors that affect the pricing including the personal approach of each company or freelancer.
+There are multiple factors that affect the pricing structure and cost ranges of your staging business, including the personal approach of each company or freelancer.